liufengyun/oopsla23-artifact/README.md

 sbt> scala3-compiler-bootstrapped/compile
 ```

+The SBT shell can be exited with `Ctrl + D` and entered again with `cd /home/dotty && sbt`.

 Test cases can be found in the directory `/home/dotty/tests/init-global`.
 Test cases in `/home/dotty/tests/init-global/pos` are expected to pass the checker with no warnings.
 Test cases in `/home/dotty/tests/init-global/neg` are expected to produce warnings when evaluated by the checker.

-In order to run the global initialization checker on the test file `tests/init-global/neg/mutable-read7.scala`:
+In order to run the global initialization checker on the test file `/home/dotty/tests/init-global/neg/mutable-read7.scala`:
 ```
-sbt> scalac -Ysafe-init-global tests/init-global/neg/mutable-read7.scala
+$ /home/dotty/bin/scalac -Ysafe-init-global /home/dotty/tests/init-global/neg/mutable-read7.scala
 ```

 The compiler is expected to produce the following warning: